 Development proposal on Avening Road

 On Monday June 3rd Council will be having a meeting with developers about a proposal for land on Avening Road.
-Council has will listen to the developer, ensure that all advice is taken, and then respond.
+Council will listen to the developer, ensure that all advice is taken, and then respond.
 The details can be seen here, if you do have views on the proposal, then please look out for further information.

 Annual Town Meeting